RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - This will bring up all the Destructive Sample Preparation records that have been created for this request to date, helping to check for duplicates, missing numbers or where you reached with the sampling process.

+### 4.2 Upload relevant correspondence to database record

+Electronic copies of relevant paperwork or correspondence can also be uploaded to the destructive sampling record in Specify.
+- At the moment, the original paper copies are also kept in the Herbarium Office.

-## Step 5: How to add the Destructive Samples to the Destructive Sample Request record
+### 4.3 Add the Destructive Samples to the Destructive Sample Request record

 Once all the Destructive Samples have been created, these can be added to the Destructive Sample request record.